Eureka effect: Evidence in EEG studies

 Resting-state neural activity has a standing influence on cognitive strategies used when solving problems, particularly in the case of deriving solutions by methodical search or by sudden insight.
 The two cognitive strategies used involve both search and analysis of current state of a problem, to the goal state of that problem, while insight problems are a sudden awareness of the solution to a problem.

 Subjects studied were first recorded on the base-line resting state of thinking.
-After being tested using the method described in the General Procedure for Conducting ERP and EEG Studies, the ratio of insight versus non-insight solution were made to determine whether an individual is classified as a high insight (HI) or a low insight (LI) individual.
+After being tested using the method described in the previous section, the ratio of insight versus non-insight solution were made to determine whether an individual is classified as a high insight (HI) or a low insight (LI) individual.
 Discriminating between HI and LI individuals were important as both groups use different cognitive strategies to solve anagram problems used in this study.
 Right hemisphere activation is believed to be involved in Aha! effects, so it comes as no surprise that HI individuals would show greater activation in the right hemisphere than the left hemisphere when compared to the LI individuals.
 Evidence was found to support this idea, there was greater activation in HI subjects at the right dorsal-frontal (low-alpha band), right inferior-frontal (beta and gamma bands) and the right parietal (gamma band) areas.
 As for LI subjects, left inferior-frontal and left anterior-temporal areas were active (low-alpha band).

 There were also differences in attention between individuals of HI and LI.
 It has been suggested that individuals who are highly creative exhibit diffuse attention, thus allowing them a greater range of environmental stimuli.
 It was found that individuals who displayed HI would have less resting state occipital alpha-band activity, meaning there would be less inhibition of the visual system.
 Individuals that were less creative were found to focus their attention, thus causing them to sample less of their environment.
 Although, LI individuals were shown to have more occipital beta activity, consistent with heightened focused attention.